 We do not talk negatively about our children’s birth families.
 Sometimes there is negative information that is important for our children to know.
 We have shared this information (when age-appropriate), followed by, “She has made some mistakes in her life, but she loved you and wanted you to have a good home where you would be safe and loved.”
 In situations where you do not know the birth family or the child was removed from custody due to neglect, drugs, etc., find positive things to say, such as, “Look at your beautiful eyes.
 You got those from your birth family.”
 Or, “I didn’t meet your birth parents, but maybe you get your amazing art talent from them.”
 Find the positive.
 It’s there.

 I received permission from an adoptee, Becca Neal, to share her recent post on an adoption-related Facebook group:

-“Hello fellow adoption community!
+“Hello, fellow adoption community!
 My name is Becca and I am adopted.
 I was adopted at birth into a Caucasian family.
 My parents have always been open with me about my story, and this, I am so grateful for.
 I believe the topic of adoption should be as natural to the child, as the brown hair on their head.
-If my parents were to of (ever) talked negatively about my birth family or my adoption story in any way, I would have questioned their love for who I was biologically.
-Them loving my birth mom unconditionally, and showing that with their actions, has been the most meaningful part of my story to me.
+If my parents were to of (ever) talked negatively about my birth family or my adoption story in any way, I would have questioned their love for who I was biological.
+Them loving my birth mom unconditionally and showing that with their actions, has been the most meaningful part of my story to me.
 Without my birth mom, I would not be.
 And without my adoptive parents, I would not be me.
 The truth is special to us adoptees.
-There’s no more act of love you could give us adoptees, than remind us (adoptees) how amazing our birth parents are—because although they could have made mistakes, they at least did one thing right by placing us with our parents.”
+There’s no more act of love you could give us adoptees than remind us (adoptees) how amazing our birth parents are—because although they could have made mistakes, they at least did one thing right by placing us with our parents.”

 3. Get involved in an adoption community.